HASAG: Legacy

 The former HASAG Werk Schlieben, also called Schlieben-Berga concentration camp, has an organization devoted to protecting its memory.
 Tours of the one-time labor camp are given and a number of former prisoners have returned for a visit, even from abroad.
 There is a memorial plaque at the site and there are plans for a monument.

-A new memorial for the 72 Polish and Hungarian Jews who perished at the HASAG Colditz labor camp was unveiled at the Colditz cemetery on March 30, 2007.
+A new memorial for the 72 Polish and Hungarian Jews who perished at the HASAG Colditz labor camp was unveiled at the Colditz cemetery on 30 March 2007.
 An earlier memorial to the "Victims of Fascism" was unveiled in 1948 and renovated in 1975, when a red triangle was added to commemorate the political prisoners who died.
 In 1995, two plaques were added to include honor the memory of forced laborers and prisoners of war, as well.
 In unveiling the new memorial, the mayor of Colditz, Manfred Heinz, said that each generation must always remind the next of the past, that such events are never repeated.
 He also said that the memorial was not to be seen as just a reminder of the forced laborers of the past, rather as a rejection of extremism, as well.

 The Flößberg labor camp was razed after the war.
 Today, there is a gate marking the spot, though a local group is trying to raise money to erect a more extensive memorial.
 There is a prisoner cemetery with 38 prisoner graves on the grounds of the former camp, which the state of Saxony regional administration in Chemnitz had suggested should be moved to Borna.
 The proposal was opposed by Jewish and other groups and the regional administration backed off in November 2010.
 Now there are plans to fix up the graveyard and improve other parts of the site.

+On the grounds of the Wissenschaftspark Leipzig the Leipzig Nazi Forced Labour Memorial is located adjacent the former HASAG administration building.